 Please visit our Breastfeeding page for more information about how to get breastfeeding off to a good start and signs that breastfeeding is going well.

 If there are concerns about breast milk supply or if formula feeding is being considered because of breastfeeding difficulties, it is important to have all the information needed to make an informed decision.
-Most breastfeeding challenges can be resolved with help.
-Parents can talk to their health care provider and or visit our Breastfeeding page.
-For more information on formula feeding check out the Best Start resource on Infant Formula: What you Need to Know.

 Families who have a medical need or who have chosen to formula feed need support and information on the type of formula to use, how to prepare, store and feed formula.
 For more information on how to safely choose, prepare, feed and store infant formula, visit the Kids and Food page.